var-che/custod-lang/front_end/README.md

 - It handles "permissioned types" that include both a base type and permissions
 - It provides validation for type compatibility

+### Type Inference (`type_inference.rs`)

+The type inference module automatically determines types when they aren't explicitly specified:

+- It uses unification-based type inference (similar to Hindley-Milner)
+- It creates type variables as placeholders for unknown types
+- It infers types based on how variables are used in expressions
+- It resolves type variables to concrete types when possible
+- It handles type constraints across complex expressions

+For example, in `reads x = 42`, it automatically infers that `x` is of type `Int` based on the initializer.

 ### AST (Abstract Syntax Tree) (`ast.rs`)